MicroNear/micronear.github.io/add.md

       <input type="checkbox" id="add__coordinates" class="mdl-switch__input" />
       <span class="mdl-switch__label">Visible on map</span>
     </label>
+    <p>Turning "Visible on map" on will allow anyone to see precise location of your micronation.
+Don't turn it on unless you are expecting diplomats from other micronations knocking at your door</p>
     <label class="mdl-checkbox mdl-js-checkbox mdl-js-ripple-effect" for="add__terms">
       <input type="checkbox" id="add__terms" class="mdl-checkbox__input" />
       <span class="mdl-checkbox__label">I agree to the <a href="terms.html">terms of service</a></span>